vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

     - Host: ```_25._tcp.mail.contoso.com``` in ```TSLA```
         - Value: ```3 1 1 End-ENTITY-certificate-fingerprint```

-4. The sending server at fabrikam.com establishes a TLS connection with the receiving server, contoso.com.
+4. The sending server at fabrikam.com establishes a TLS connection with the receiving server, mail.contoso.com.

-5. The receiving server at contoso.com sends certificates with fingerprints to the sending server at fabrikam.com.
+5. The receiving server at mail.contoso.com sends certificates with fingerprints to the sending server fabrikam.com.

-6. The sending server at fabrikam.com verifies the fingerprints received from the DNS server:
+6. The sending server fabrikam.com verifies the fingerprints received from the DNS server of contoso.com:
     - If verification is successful, establish the connection.
     - If verification fails, disconnect.